nhanng19/spacetime_schedule/readme.md

 # 05_Work_Day__Scheduler_NN
-BootCamp Homework - 05 Third-Party APIs: Work Day Scheduler
+Third-Party APIs: Work Day Scheduler
 ## The Challenge
 Our client request us to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
 We'll need to use the Moment.js library to work with date and time.